Globalization and the poor -- a look at the evidence | Krisztina Kis-Katos | TEDxStuttgart

 globalization and the poor a look at the evidence krisztina kis katos tedxstuttgart...

-Potentially I just made a big mistake.
-I use data from nationally representative opinion polls to describe their own views. sure you're not, you're a very self-chosen group of people, if nothing else, you were willing to sit through an entire night of TEDx talks, which is pretty non-average behavior makes you more or less care about globalization.
-I honestly don't know, but the point I wanted to make is that even then, we're thinking about things as simple as your opinions.
-It is very important to make statistics or take statistics. seriously to be able to draw meaningful conclusions for me it's even more important to take statistics seriously because I'm interested in understanding the effects of globalization and understanding the effects of international trade so I was a researcher and an economist and especially interested in a question : what does international trade bring to people around the world and what are the benefits of international trade for people around the world?
+Now, in saying this, I potentially made a big mistake.
+I use nationally representative opinion data to describe your own views in doing so.
+I implicitly assumed that its representative portion of the German adult population.
+I'm sorry to tell you that I'm pretty sure it's not.
+It's a very self-selected group of people, at least you were willing to sit through an entire night of tedx talks, which is pretty atypical behavior, are you more or less concerned about globalization?
+Frankly, I don't know, but what I wanted to point out is that even when we think about things as simple as your opinions, it is very important. do statistics or take them seriously in order to reach meaningful conclusions for me, it is even more important to take statistics seriously because I am interested in understanding the effects of globalization and understanding the effects of international trade so that I am a researcher and economist and I am especially interested in the question: what does international trade bring to people around the world?

 poor

-people in developing countries? some benefits for international trade for a country as a whole, but I would also tell you that some people are going to earn more, others are going to earn less and others even lose from it, basic economic theories predict, but especially those people are going to win from globalization owning something that is more precious globally than locally so in a high income country these are going to be highly skilled worker capitalists who are going to be the main beneficiaries of trade in a low income country these are going to be workers low-skilled people who are abundant locally but relatively rare globally, sir, this simple economic argument lies at the bottom of many economists' expectation that thepoor
+in developing countries?
+It will most likely tell you that international trade should bring some benefits to a country as a whole, but it will also tell you that some people will gain more, some will gain less, and some will even lose.
+Basic economic theories predict that, especially, those people who will benefit from globalization will be those who own something that is more valuable globally than locally, so in a high-income country these will be capitalists, highly skilled workers who will be the main beneficiaries of trade in a low-income country. country these will be low-skilled workers who are abundant locally but relatively scarce globally.

-should really benefit from international trade around the world, but if this actually happens and whether this actually happens is an empirical question, so in the rest of the talk I like to I'd like to show you some empirical evidence on this, but before I get into that first, I'd still like to talk about opinion, so what you see here is basically opinion poll data recent opinion poll data c compiled by the Pew Research Center based in statistically representative national opinion polls on the vertical axis is the proportion of people who agree that their own country's growing trade and business ties with the rest of the world are a good thing on the horizontal axis is the proportion of people who think that trade will increase wages each circle represents the country the size of the circle shows the importance of trade in the economy of that country it is basically the volume of trade divided by the total volume of production the first thing you might notice is that people's support for globalization is not independent of what they think about the wage effects of globalization. tray, but there is quite a bit of variation up there, so you can see the German treatments. pretty optimistic about the overall benefits of trading which was the nine out of ten i was using before but are pretty suspicious and skeptical when it comes to the w age effects of trading and you are not alone in this if youlook
+should actually benefit from international trade around the world, but if this really happens. and whether this actually happens is an empirical question, so in the rest of the talk I would like to show you some empirical evidence about this, but before I get into that first I would still like to talk about opinions, so what you see here is Basically , opinion poll data, recent opinion data collected by the Pew Research Center based on statistically representative national opinion pulse surveys.
+On the vertical axis you see the proportion of people who agree that their own country's growing trade and trade links with the rest of the world. are a good thing on the horizontal axis you see the proportion of people who think that trade will increase wages each circle represents the country the size of the circle shows how important trade is in that country's economy it is basically the volume of trade divided by the total volume of production the first thing you can notice is that people's support for globalization is not independent of what they think about the wage effects of trade, but there is quite a bit of variation up there, so you can

 look

-You can think of sweatshops collapsing and killing hundreds of employees.
-You can think of children who work in coal mines.
-You can think of horrible working conditions.
-These are not the deities. they are extremely important, of course, because they focus our attention on issues that matter, but at the same time, if these are the only negative aspects that are taken into account, the benefits for hundreds and hundreds of millions of poor people that could actually be lost will be lost. have benefited from globalization, so in general mymessage is that whenever we have very strong emotional responses to specific problems, it becomes extremely important to give the statistics a chance and also listen to the general evidence, thank you
+You can think ofchildren working in coal mines, you can think about horrible working conditions, these narratives are extremely important, of course, because they focus our attention on issues that matter, but at the same time, if these are the only narratives you take into account. then they are going to be lost, they are going to lose the benefits for hundreds and hundreds of millions of poor people who actually could have benefited from globalization, so in general, my messages whenever we have very strong emotional responses to specific issues are become extremely important. statistics a chance and also listen to the general evidence thank you foreigner

 If you have any copyright issue, please Contact